Where do our services pick up and drop off students before and after school?

 Change of stop for New Norfolk students.
 The new bus service travels express from New Norfolk (not along main road) and will stop opposite Ogilvie High School in the morning (New Town Road) for students, and depart outside Ogilvie High School in the afternoon for New Town High School students.
-Further information can be found in the link below:

 The school bus services from Bothwell and Ellendale have changed slightly, with some interchanges required.

 In the morning our dedicated West Hobart and Lenah Valley services drop students in the school car park.
 Metro bus services from the City to New Town will drop students at stop 15 or 16 on the Main Road.
 Private Services from Dodges Ferry/ Sorell, New Norfolk, the Channel and the Huon Valley also drop students near OHS in the mornings.
 Students are only 3 to 4 minutes walk to school from these stops.

 In the afternoon, students can catch dedicated bus services to Glenorchy Interchange, West Hobart, Lenah Valley and the City from the school bus park under the supervision of Duty Staff.
 Contract services to Sorell/ Dodges Ferry leave from Bromby St while all other contract services leave from the stop opposite Ogilvie High School.
 (More specific information is available on the sheets available from the office).